conwetlab/wstore/README.md

 These packages are available for Linux and Mac OS so WStore should work in those systems.
 However, the current version of WStore and its installer / installation guide have been tested under Ubuntu 12.04, Ubuntu 13.10, Ubuntu 14.04, CentOS 6.3 and CentOS 6.5.
 THESE ARE THEREFORE CONSIDERED AS THE SUPPORTED OPERATIVE SYSTEMS.

-**NOTE:** CentOS 6 uses Python 2.6 in the system, since WStore needs Python 2.7 is strongly recommended to use an Ubuntu/Debian distribution.
+**NOTE:** WStore needs Python 2.7 to work; however, CentOS 6 uses Python 2.6 in the system.
+Although it is possible to install WStore in CentOS 6 (as explained before), it is strongly recommended to use an Ubuntu/Debian distribution.

+#### Installing basic dependecies using the script

 In order to facilitate the installation of the basic dependencies the script *resolve-basic-dep.sh* has been provided.
 This script will install the needed packages for both Ubuntu/Debian and CentOS 6 systems.
 For CentOS systems this script will install Python 2.7 and its tools, without replacing the system Python, making them avalailable as python2.7, pip2.7 and vitualenv2.7.